swiftlang/swift-evolution/proposals/NNNN-asyncsequence.md

 ### Naming

 The names of the concrete `AsyncSequence` types is designed to mirror existing standard library API like `LazyMapSequence`.
 Another option is to introduce a new pattern with an empty enum or other namespacing mechanism.

+We considered `AsyncGenerator` but would prefer to leave the `Generator` name for future language enhancements. `Stream` is a type in Foundation, so we did not reuse it here to avoid confusion.

+### `await in`

+We considered a shorter syntax of `await...in`.
+However, since the behavior here is fundamentally a loop, we feel it is important to use the existing `for` keyword as a strong signal of intent to readers of the code.
+Although there are a lot of keywords, each one has purpose and meaning to readers of the code.

+### Add APIs to iterator instead of sequence

+We discussed applying the fundamental API (`map`, `reduce`, etc.) to the `AsyncIterator` protocol instead of `AsyncSequence`.
+There has been a long-standing (albeit deliberate) ambiguity in the `Sequence` API -- is it supposed to be single-pass or multi-pass?
+This new kind of iterator & sequence could provide an opportunity to define this more concretely.

+While it is tempting to use this new API to right past wrongs, we maintain that the high level goal of consistency with existing Swift concepts is more important.

+For example, `for...in` cannot be used on an `Iterator` -- only a `Sequence`.
+If we chose to make `AsyncIterator` use `for...in` as described here, that leaves us with the choice of either introducing an inconsistency between `AsyncIterator` and `Iterator` or giving up on the familiar `for...in` syntax.
+Even if we decided to add `for...in` to `Iterator`, it would still be inconsistent because we would be required to leave `for...in` syntax on the existing `Sequence`.

+Another point in favor of consistency is that implementing an `AsyncSequence` should feel familiar to anyone who knows how to implement a `Sequence`.

+We are hoping for widespread adoption of the protocol in API which would normally have instead used a `Notification`, informational delegate pattern, or multi-callback closure argument.
+In many of these cases we feel like the API should return the 'factory type' (an `AsyncSequence`) so that it can be iterated again.
+It will still be up to the caller to be aware of any underlying cost of performing that operation, as with iteration of any `Sequence` today.

+### Move-only iterator and removing Cancel

+We discussed waiting to introduce this feature until move-only types are available in the future.
+This is a tradeoff in which we look to the Core Team for advice, but the authors believe the benefit of having this functionality now has the edge.
+It will likely be the case that move-only types will bring changes to other `Sequence` and `Iterator` types when it arrives in any case.

+Prototyping of the patch does not seem to indicate undue complexity in the compiler implementation.
+In fact, it appears that the existing ideas around `defer` actually match this concept cleanly.

+We have included a `__consuming` attribute on the `cancel` function, which should allow move-only iterators to exist in the future.